-No specific experience is required for our BA (Hons) Professional Acting, Foundation Course, Semester Courses in Classical Acting, Short Courses or One Day Workshops.
+No specific experience is required for our BA (Hons) Professional Acting, Foundation Course, Semester Courses in Classical Acting or Short Courses.
 Other courses require some experience.
 Please see individual course pages for more information.

 11. What is the age limit?

-The minimum entry age for most LAMDA courses is 18 (with the exception of our Introduction to Drama School, Audition Technique, Introduction to Screen Acting and Introduction to Musical Theatre Short Courses and our One Day Workshops, which have a minimum entry age of 16).
+The minimum entry age for most LAMDA courses is 18 (with the exception of our Introduction to Drama School, Audition Technique, Introduction to Screen Acting and Introduction to Musical Theatre Short Courses, which have a minimum entry age of 16).
 Although there is no upper age limit, students must be capable of undertaking the strenuous aspects of the courses.

 12. I have heard that drama schools rarely select students straight from school at 18.
 Is that the case at LAMDA?